ernsheong/jonlinblog.com/source/blog/2015-04-06-personal-encounters.html.markdown

 Well, I suppose three's a charm for the stubborn person that I was (and perhaps still am).

-Soon after, I realized that I was deeply loved.
+Eventually, I realized that I was deeply loved.
 This love does not depend on my ability to serve.
 It's the kind of love where you can lose everything and yet still have everything.

+One day, the song [Take Up Your Cross](https://www.youtube.com/watch?v=77RHISYAD_E) by the Brooklyn Tabernacle Choir kept playing in my head.
+That very same day I "turned myself over" to God.

 But perhaps great encounters entail great responsibility someday.